 “Yes, it's unfair to be penalized for using the insurance you've paid for,” she adds.
 “But because most states allow insurers to freely penalize their customers for filing claims, it’s up to you to protect yourself.
 Some states do limit the amount an insurer can surcharge you after a claim, but not all.”

-Other experts are more aggressive about what replacement or repair amounts that shouldn’t result in an insurance claim.
+Other experts are more aggressive about what shouldn’t result in an insurance claim.

-Former adjuster Jonathan Stein recently told houselogic.com that most homeowners claims for less than $3,000 aren’t worth reporting.
-(For claims related to water damage, he raises his minimum to $10,000.
-Mainly because some insurers will cancel your policy when it’s up for renewal due to concerns about mold.)
+Former adjuster Jonathan Stein says that most homeowners claims under $3,000 aren’t worth reporting.
+For claims related to water damage, he raises his minimum to $10,000.
+Mainly because some insurers will cancel your policy when it’s up for renewal due to concerns about mold.

 Gardner and others say you’d be better off paying for related repair or replacement costs out of your own pocket rather than filing a claim.